 Saved items/cart – Saved only for 60 minutes in the cart?
 Some items weren’t added to the list.
 A bit glitchy.

 Zero personalization – C’mon ASOS.
 I’ve been browsing the website for two hours.
 Some product recommendations could really help.

 Overall the process was very painless and fun.
 In the overall experience, something just felt right about the process.
 ASOS definitely has the X-factor.

 Final note: As CEO of Bllush, it was important for me to learn first-hand what makes a shopping experience truly amazing.
 These usability tests are a critical way for me to direct our company to build products that have true impact.
-If you’re interested in offering a great user experience through content for your store, feel free to check out our products or reach out directly to me at [email protected]
+If you’re interested in offering a great user experience for your store, feel free to check out our products or reach out directly to me at [email protected]